 You have recently come into some money, and are looking to make a long term investment.
-You already have your own place and are happy staying there, so investing in a property to ultimately let out, is certainly not a bad strategy.
-Buying a property to let, although, has its downsides, has upsides that far outweigh the negatives.
-The theory is, someone else will be paying your bond, while you actually own it.
+You already have your own place and are happy staying there, so investing in a property to ultimately let out is certainly not a bad strategy.
+While buying a property to let has its downsides, its upsides far outweigh these.
+The theory is, that someone else will be paying your bond, while you actually own it.
 However, you have to invest wisely, and hopefully this article will help steer you in the right direction.

 Cost verses return

-Although you may make more money doing everything yourself, you may want to seriously consider, rather working through an agent.
-It’s a small price to pay, when you realise what is involved trying to manage a property on your own.
+Although you may make slightly more money doing everything yourself, you may want to seriously consider rather working through an agent.
+It’s a small price to pay when you realise what is involved trying to manage a property on your own.
 Agents have an established infrastructure that deals with things like advertising, interviewing, screening and finding the right tenant.
 They also have a network of suppliers and workmen to deal with maintenance issues.
-And minimising paperwork and day-to-day dealings with tenants, means fewer headaches and more time for yourself.
+And minimising paperwork and day-to-day dealings with tenants means fewer headaches and more time for yourself.
 (Need help leasing your property?
 Contact us)

 The right area

-At the end of the day, buying a property to let can be a lucrative way to invest, providing you do your homework and research properly and ensure you deal through a competent and well established agent.
+At the end of the day, buying a property to let can be a lucrative way to invest, provided you do your homework and research properly and ensure you deal with a competent and well established agent.
 Need help leasing and managing your property?
-Let us help you
+Let us help you.